skip to main content

 • a nominated person where the eligible person has capacity but does not wish to manage the Direct Payment themselves

-• a person living in long-term residential care may receive Direct Payments for non-residential care services for example to try out independent living or for additional day activities.
+• a person living in long-term residential care may receive Direct Payments for non-residential care services, for example, to try out independent living or for additional day activities.

 Other roles that support with DP